Skip to main content

 And anyone wanting to use this test kit, would load it with require 'us_core_test_kit'.

-If you want more examples, check out the Community Page to view all available Test Kits.
+If you want more examples, check out the Community Page to view all available Test Kits currently registered with the Inferno Team.